onofrecc/onofrecc/README.md

 <!--
 **onofrecc/onofrecc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+## A junior full-stack web developer and a senior architect

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...